unit-mesh/autodev-workbench/packages/remote-agent/README.md

-# AutoDev GitHub Remote AI Agent
+# AutoDev Remote AI Agent

 A comprehensive Model Context Protocol (MCP) server that provides advanced GitHub issue analysis capabilities with intelligent code context integration.
 This server can fetch GitHub issues, analyze them with AI-powered insights, and provide relevant code context from your local workspace using the AutoDev ecosystem.

 ## ✨ Key Features

-- **🔍 GitHub Issues Integration**: Fetch, analyze, and interact with GitHub issues from any repository
+- **🔍 GitHub Integration**: Fetch, analyze, and interact with GitHub issues from any repository
 - **🧠 AI-Powered Analysis**: Uses LLM to intelligently extract keywords, generate insights, and create analysis reports
 - **🌐 Web Content Processing**: Automatically fetch and convert web URLs to markdown using Puppeteer, Cheerio, and TurndownService
 - **📊 Code Context Analysis**: Analyze your local codebase to find relevant files, symbols, and APIs using advanced search strategies